-Showing reverence means to show honor or profound respect.
 Reverence is an important aspect of a proper attitude toward God.
-One way to show reverence toward God is through our actions and our attitude during prayer.
-Whenever they are led in prayer, students should be quiet, bow their heads, and close their eyes.
+One way that we show reverence toward God is through our actions and our attitude during prayer.
+Whenever we are led in prayer, students should be quiet, bow their heads, and close their eyes.
 This will minimize distractions and help them to focus their thoughts upon God.